brianegan/flutter_redux/README.md

 Why do you need all of this if `StatefulWidget` exists?

-My advice is the same as the original Redux.JS author: If you've got a simple app, use the simplest thing possible.
+My advice is the same as the original Redux.JS author: If you've got a simple app, use the most straightforward thing possible.
 In Flutter, `StatefulWidget` is perfect for a simple counter app.

-However, say you have more complex app, such as an E-commerce app with a Shopping Cart.
-The Shopping Cart should appear on multiple screens in your app and should be updated by many different types of Widgets on those different screens (An "Add Item to Cart" Widget on all your Product Screens, "Remove Item from Cart" Widget on the Shopping Cart Screen, "Change quantity" Widgets, etc).
+However, say you have the more complex app, such as an E-commerce app with a Shopping Cart.
+The Shopping Cart should appear on multiple screens in your app and should be updated by many different types of Widgets on those different screens (An "Add Item to Cart" Widget on all your Product Screens, "Remove Item from Cart" Widget on the Shopping Cart Screen, "Change quantity" Widgets, etc.).

-Additionally, you definitely want to test this logic, as it's the core business logic to your app!
+Additionally, you want to test this logic, as it's the core business logic to your app!

 Now, in this case, you could create a Testable `ShoppingCart` class as a